AnonymousAuthor000/Code2536/README.md

 1. Preparation

-The dependency can be found in `environment.yml`.
+(1) The dependency can be found in `environment.yml`.
 To create the conda environment:

 `conda env create -f environment.yml`

 `conda activate code2536`

+Install the Flatbuffer:

+`conda install -c conda-forge flatbuffers`

-First, you need to download the source code of the TensorFlow.
+(2) Download the source code of the TensorFlow.
 Here we test our tool on v2.9.1.

 `wget https://github.com/tensorflow/tensorflow/archive/refs/tags/v2.9.1.zip`